-If the family fails to respond by the deadline, the family will be removed from the waiting list without further notice.
+If the notice is returned by the post office the family will be removed from the waiting list without further notice.

-The PHA will utilize an electronic update process.
+The PHA will utilize an electronic update process as much as possible.

 When a family is removed from the waiting list during the update process for failure to respond, no informal hearing will be offered.
 Such failures to act on the part of the applicant prevent the PHA from making an eligibility determination; therefore, no informal hearing is required.